testfairy/docs/docs/053_Single_Sign-On/04_Azure_Active_Directory.md

 - Login to Microsoft Azure as global admin, select `Azure Active Directory`, click on `App Registrations`, and click on `New application registration`
   ![](https://docs.testfairy.com/img/sso/azure/azure-1.png)

-- In the new tab, enter
+- In the new tab, type in these fields:
   Name: `TestFairy`
   Type: `Web App / API`
-  Sign-on: `https://acme.testfairy.com` (replace acme with your own subdomain)
+  Sign-on: `https://acme.testfairy.com` (replace `acme` with your own subdomain)
   ![](https://docs.testfairy.com/img/sso/azure/azure-2.png)

 - Now click on `Endpoints`, and select the newly created `TestFairy` app